mesadhan/laravel-travis-ci-demo/readme.md

 ## About This Repository

+Before we dive deeper, you should know:  **One Size Doesn’t Fit All**

-The purpose of this repository is to have a ready-to-develop Laravel installation with documented workflow of a new project start. **One size does not fit all**
+The purpose of this repository is to have a ready-to-develop Laravel installation with documented workflow of a new project start.

+Included in the repository is:

+- Initial Laravel framework
+- Debugbar package
+- Ide-Helper package
+- Travis.yml configuration file
+- All configurations to run the default phpunit and Laravel dusk tests

+Missing in the repository is:

+- Travis setup with MySql and tests with MySql usage examples

 ## Repository usage